aboutusbanner2

 We help Jewish families and the community at large to successfully meet the challenges of daily life by providing quality, affordable, and accessible social services.
 The agency is guided by our values of caring for individuals with dignity and respect and helping people to help themselves.

-Samost Jewish Family & Children’s Service (JFCS) is the premier social services agency in the Southern NJ community.
+Jewish Family & Children’s Service (JFCS) is the premier social service agency in the Southern New Jersey community.
 JFCS sets the standard of excellence in care and programming and delivers both with an unparalleled level of compassion and respect, restoring hope and dignity.

 Our History

-JFCS’s roots began during World War I when the Camden section of the National Council of Jewish Women met the “welfare and relief” needs of Jewish “indigents” in Camden County.
-The Great Depression in the early 1930’s gave rise to the Hebrew Ladies Charity.
-Subsequently, the Hebrew Welfare Society carried on much of the same work until the early 40’s.
-In the mid 1940’s, the Jewish Federation of Southern New Jersey employed its first professionally trained social worker which marked the beginning of today’s counseling service.
-In December 1949, the name was changed to Jewish Family Service to be more in tune with the changes in philosophy and thus the nature of the work being carried out by the Agency.
-Jewish Family Service then became an official Federation department.
-In October 1993, the Agency then changed its name to Jewish Family and Children’s Service.
+Our roots trace back to World War I, when the Camden section of the National Council of Jewish Women addressed the welfare and relief needs of Jewish individuals in Camden County.
+During the Great Depression in the 1930s, the Hebrew Ladies Charity emerged to help support the community, and its efforts were continued by the Hebrew Welfare Society through the early 1940s.
+In the mid-1940s, the Jewish Federation of Southern New Jersey hired its first professionally trained social worker, marking the start of the counseling services we offer today.
+In December 1949, to better reflect the evolving nature of our work and philosophy, we changed our name to Jewish Family Service.
+At that time, Jewish Family Service became an official department of the Jewish Federation.
+In October 1993, we further expanded our scope and adopted the name Jewish Family and Children’s Service.

-The Agency’s evolution reflects the changing ways of dealing with economics, social problems, and emotional problems which families have faced for generations.
-Acceptance of the concept of public responsibility for basic economic need and the establishment of social insurance and public aid as integral parts of the American social service structure, represent cultural changes which have allowed family service agencies to change their focuses.
-As a result of this evolution, family agencies focus less on meeting financial needs and more on developing services to deal with personal and social adjustment issues.
+Our agency’s evolution mirrors the changing approaches to addressing economic instability, social challenges, and emotional struggles that families have faced for generations.
+As the concept of public responsibility for basic economic needs took root, and social insurance and public aid became core components of the American social service system, the role of family service agencies began to shift.
+This cultural shift has led to a focus less on financial assistance and more on helping individuals and families navigate personal and social adjustments.